boethin/List-Prefixed/README.md

 # DESCRIPTION

-The idea of Prefixed Lists comes from regular expressions determining a finite list of words, like this:
+The idea of a _Prefixed List_ comes from regular expressions determining a finite list of words, like this:

     /(?:Ba(?:r|z)?|F(?:o(?:o(?:d|t)?|r(?:m)?)|u))/